lopezzot/ATLTileCalTB/README.md

 <!--Project desription-->
 ## Project description
 The project targets a standalone Geant4 simulation of the ATLAS Tile Calorimeter beam tests to perform Geant4 regression testing, physics lists comparison and validation against test-beam data.
-- ⏰ Start date: 23 May 2023
+- ⏰ Start date: 23 May 2022
-- 📌 Status: under development
+- 📌 Status: from v1.0 results are deployed on geant-val

 <!--Authors and contacts-->
 ## Authors and contacts